-Since smooth surfaced floors and those with higher sheen finishes tend to highlight any wear & tear, flooring with low-luster finishes and more texture are better at hiding day to day wear.
+Since smooth surfaced floors and those with higher sheen finishes tend to highlight any wear & tear, flooring with low-luster finishes and more texture is better at hiding day-to-day wear.

 We also recommend using the same species of hardwood flooring in your home.
 This consistency maintains a uniform (no, that is not code for boring!) look to your space.

 Keep your area’s climate in mind when choosing your flooring.
 Humidity and moisture can cause alterations in your floor, such as cracking or buckling or just some real annoying squeaking.

 When it comes to picking out the perfect hardwood floor, think about color.
 Designers will usually take inspiration from the homeowner’s environment and natural surroundings.
 A light and bright cabin in the high desert requires a much different interior look than a dark, city apartment.
 Ultimately, color choices are of course subjective because only you know what you like, but we’ll offer some suggestions if you need some help or a nudge.